oracle/truffleruby/doc/contributor/how-to-guide.md

 ## How to call Java code in Ruby

-Use *primitives*, Java classes defined in a special way, to be able to call them in Ruby source code. *Primitives* are usually located in the `<RubyClass>Nodes` files among Core Method nodes.
+Use *primitives*, that is Java classes defined in a special way, to be able to call them in Ruby source code. *Primitives* are usually located in the `<RubyClass>Nodes` files among Core Method nodes.